Pakol: Initial prominence in Afghanistan

-In the 1980s, the pakol gained popularity in large parts of Afghanistan as the favourite easy to wear headgear of the Mujahideen, who fought against the Democratic Republic of Afghanistan and their Soviet supporters.
+In the 1980s, the pakol gained popularity in large parts of Afghanistan as the favourite easy to wear headgear of the mujahideen, who fought against the Democratic Republic of Afghanistan and their Soviet supporters.
 One of the most famous people wearing the pakol was the military leader of the Panjshir Valley, Ahmad Shah Massoud.
-In those years, people from all over Afghanistan, but especially from among the Tajik population of Panjshir, who lived in an area bordering Nuristan, donned the pakol in order to show their opposition to the government.
+In those years, people from all over Afghanistan, but especially from among the Tajik population of northern Afghanistan, who lived in an area bordering Nuristan, donned the pakol in order to show their opposition to the government.

 In 1992, the Mujahideen took control of the capital Kabul, and since the Tajiks from the northeast of the country played a dominant role in the formation of the new government of Islamic State of Afghanistan, their pakol became the dominant headgear of the Afghan capital.
 However, the civil war between the various Mujahideen parties continued with the new appearance of the Taliban, who were mainly Pashtuns from the south of the country and opposed to the pakol wearing Mujahideen from the northeast.
 The Taliban used to wear turbans, the traditional Pashtun headgear, preferably the dark variety of Kandahar, while their opponents continued to wear the pakol.
 When the Taliban took control of Kabul in September 1996, the pakol disappeared from the streets, only to return when in November 2001, the Northern Alliance with the help of the American army managed to dispel the Taliban.
 At that time the pakol again gained popularity, while the Pashtuns from the south and southeast of the country, who used to form the core of the Taliban movement, still preferred to wear a turban.

+Since the Taliban recaptured Afghanistan in 2021, they have often detained individuals wearing the pakol, after accusing them of being resistance fighters.
+In the wake of the ongoing republican insurgency in Afghanistan, members of the National Resistance Front (NRF), including leader Ahmad Massoud, have favoured the pakol as a symbol of opposition to the Taliban.

 Initial prominence in India

 The pakol has traditionally been worn in India by the Shina people of northern Jammu and Kashmir's Gurez Valley and Tulail Valley, as well as in Ladakh's Dras Valley.
-Pakols have also been worn in the Kashmir Valley, where they were introduced by seasonal migrants of ethnic Shins/Dards, hailing from Gurez.
-A columnist with a valley based newspaper, said about the cap that it became popular in the 1950s after being sported by Bakshi Ghulam Mohammad, the Chief Minister of Jammu and Kashmir.
+The pakol has also been worn in the Kashmir Valley, where they were introduced by seasonal migrants of ethnic Shins/Dards, hailing from Gurez.
+A columnist with a valley based newspaper, is of the opinion that the cap became popular in the 1950s after being sported by Bakshi Ghulam Mohammad, the Chief Minister of Jammu and Kashmir.
 The pakol has become popular in other parts of India, such as in Delhi, where it is sold by Afghans living in India.
 It also gained popularity in Muslim majority areas in northern India, especially areas around shrines where the twisted variety is especially popular.